pehadavid/AspNetCore.ClassicBundles/README.md

 ## Introduction

 If you are new to ASP.Net core, you should know that JS & CSS bundles are no more handled by ASP.NET.
-Instead, you have to use somes post build tasks to create your bundles.
-Theses NuGet packages will help you to restore the old fashioned bundles.
+Instead, you have to use some post-build tasks to create your bundles.
+Theses NuGet packages allow to create bundles directly in your C# code, like you used to do in MVC 5.x.
 ## What you need to know

 AspNetCore.ClassicBundles basically works the same way as MVC 5.x bundles, but there is some differences.